YinkaJoy/LITA_CLASS_PROJECTS/README.md

 ### Exploratory Data Analysis
 ---
  In exploring data for effective analysis, the following questions were asked;
- - What is the total sales for each product category?
+ - What is the total number of employee?
- - What is the number of sales transactions in each region?
+ - What is the number of attrition?
- - Which product is the highest-selling product by total sales value?
- - What is the total revenue per product?
- - What is the monthly sales totals for the current year.
- - Who are the top 5 customers by total purchase amount?
+ - How many current employee do the company have?
- - What is the percentage of total sales contributed by each region?
+ - What department have the highest attrition rate?
- - Which products have no sales in the last quarter?
+ - What gender have the highest attrition?
+ -
 ### Data Analysis
 ---
 Included are some basic lines of code or queries or even some of the DAX expressions that were used during my analysis;